chipmunk-project/druzhba-simulator/README.md

 # Overview

-Designing and developing compilers for programmable switches is challenging due to the restraints of switch architecture.
-Druzhba attempts to mitigate this issue by providing a test platform for these compilers.
+Druzhba is a hardware switch simulator for testing compilers targeting programmable switches.
 High level programs compiled to Druzhba's instruction set can be simulated, testing the abilities for these compilers to map programs to switch hardware primitives.
 Druzhba enables simulation through 2 components: dgen and dsim. dgen generates a Rust file corresponding to the pipeline to be simulated and dsim uses this file to model the pipeline's feedforward behavior.